wilseypa/warped-models/README.md

 # Building

-The is built with a C++11 compiler (see [here](http://lektiondestages.blogspot.de/2013/05/installing-and-switching-gccg-versions.html) for instructions about upgrading and switching GCC versions if you have an old version of GCC that does not support the required features.).
+The WARPED models are built with a C++11 compiler (see [here](http://lektiondestages.blogspot.de/2013/05/installing-and-switching-gccg-versions.html) for instructions about upgrading and switching GCC versions if you have an old version of GCC that does not support the required features.).

 These models require the WARPED library to be built and installed.
 The library can be found with build instructions [here](https://github.com/wilseypa/pdes).